StackStorm/st2docs/docs/source/troubleshooting/self_verification.rst

 Running Self-Verification
 =========================

-|st2| includes a script for verifying the BWC installation.
+|st2| includes a script for verifying the system installation.

 The script covers the following aspects of |st2|: